johnathanhuutri/ADLab/mod2/README.md

 ./team.sh -s https://download1479.mediafire.com/25o8m8prcfjgcB-GE4TSzFmlAv7zU2Gdki_fY9jydo1cBScSvPXrDPFIxGWwEoc52Nfaw0tLfEkBjQRWSuN-9udgZ_5D1891J1Y6H0ltgo7aS8j9c5tm-036JGJ-Qp3Y-Ci6YSAKLyBODXAx97zqR6l0l5qZm1W-65sbS33qfSMXxQ/vszd1tzthg1fi3s/services_1.zip --cip 10.254.1.2 --sip 10.254.1.1
 ```

 If a challenge need to put flag via SSH, you can copy public key from central in `/root/.ssh/id_rsa.pub` into team machine.

-Now we want to make team machine public to the net, we will use openvpn to archive that.
+Now we want to make team machine public to the net, we will use openvpn to achieve that.
 With team 1, transfer `/root/proxy1/files/proxy1.ovpn` from vps (which hosts openvpn-server) to team machine at `/etc/openvpn/client` and rename it from `proxy1.ovpn` into `proxy1.conf`:

 ![](images/vps-proxy1-ovpn-path.png)